YuWaiPang/youFast-Desktop/README.md

 # youFast Desktop for Linux

-If you build the runtime for Ubuntu Desktop using dotnetcore 3.1, please amend 2 values of the Startup.cs.
+If you build the runtime for Ubuntu Desktop using Microsoft .net core 3.1, please amend 2 values of the Startup.cs.
 The contributor has tested for Ubuntu Linux and Oracle Linux, you can try other Linux.

 ➾ userPreference["system"].os = "Linux";